tanifgit/smart-day-hands-on/README.md

 ![FHIR Server OAuth - fhir menu](/images/fhir-server-auth3-oauthmenu.png)

-We will give it a name (auth0), a description (for example auth0 OAuth Server), we will choose a Type (in our case Okta), and set the Issuer Discovery Url - here we'll use the Domain value we took from our auth0 Application.
+We will give it a name (auth0), a description (for example auth0 OAuth Server), we will choose a Type (in our case Okta), and set the Issuer Discovery Url - here we'll use the Domain value we took from our auth0 Application.</br>
 We will add `https://` before it, and a trailing slash at the end `/`.
 (If we forget the slash we will get an error creating the server), and then press Create:

 ![FHIR Server OAuth - fhir oauth server](/images/fhir-server-auth4-oauthserver.png)